Skip to content

 The ANZACs alone lost 12,000 soldiers killed.

-As well as the above sentiments, ANZAC Day is also an important opportunity to reflect and remember the sacrifices made by Australians and New Zealanders of all backgrounds in all conflicts past, present, and future.
+As well as the above sentiment, ANZAC Day is also an important opportunity to reflect and remember the sacrifices made by Australians and New Zealanders of all backgrounds in all conflicts past, present, and future.

 How is ANZAC Day commemorated?